emergesource/resume/resume.md

     at Tucows across all lines of business.
 * Launched _Whois Publicity_ feature on domains platform to proactively mitigate any lost revenue caused by GDPR rule changes to _Whois Privacy_.
-* Delivered key frontend components for GDPR readtiness including tieredaccess.com and RDAP admin tool.
+* Delivered key frontend components for GDPR readiness including tieredaccess.com and RDAP admin tool.
 * Influenced internal process changes to ci/cd pipelines that are now widely accepted across the entire company.
 * Provided improvements to aging solr implementation.
-* Lead a team through the design and development of a domain admin. application that showcased a new frontend stack featuring React/Flux, which later evolved to vuejs/vuext and is now the basis for modern UI work at Tucows.
+* Lead a team through the design and development of a domain admin application that showcased a new frontend stack featuring React/Flux, which later evolved to vuejs/vuext and is now the basis for modern UI work at Tucows.
 * Contributed to OpenSRS Domain Platform shim that allowed Tucows to ingest 1.5